 Brightness, contrast, and transparency

-On the Appearance tab, you can interactively adjust the brightness , contrast , or gamma of a raster layer.
+You can interactively adjust the brightness , contrast , or gamma , which are on the Raster Layer, Mosaic Layer, or Image Service Layer tabs.
 These enhancements are applied to the rendered screen display, not to the original raster dataset values.
 Brightness increases the overall lightness of the image—for example, making dark colors lighter and light colors whiter—while contrast adjusts the difference between the darkest and lightest colors.
 The following is an example of adjustments made to the brightness and contrast of an image:

 The transparency tool allows you to see data layers under the raster layer.
 In the example below, the top image does not use transparency, and the hillshade obscures the underlying land-use layer.
 With transparency enabled (the bottom image), the underlying symbology appears through the hillshade, producing a three-dimensional effect.

 Resampling a raster dataset alters the way it is displayed.
 Resampling is the process of interpolating new pixel values while transforming the raster dataset when it undergoes a geoprocessing function or when it changes coordinate space.
 The four resampling techniques are nearest neighbor, bilinear interpolation, cubic convolution, and majority.